HighlandSolutions/development-standards/standards/practices/linting.md

 ## Reasoning
 1. Consistent formatting is easier to read than inconsistent formatting.
 2. Linting helps us avoid errors.
-3. Linting reduces noise from functionally meaningless changes.
+3. Linting reduces noise from functionally meaningless changes as seen in diffs.

 ## Example/Instructions